 In this unit students are introduced to the stages of the problem-solving methodology.
 Students focus on how data can be used within software tools such as databases and spreadsheets to create data visualisations, and the use of programming languages to develop working software solutions.

 Unit 2 (IT022) Applied Computing

-In this unit, students focus on developing innovative solutions to needs or opportunities that they have identified, and propose strategies for reducing security risks to data and information in a networked environment.
+In this unit, students focus on developing innovative solutions to needs or opportunities that they have identified, and suggest strategies for reducing security risks to data and information.

 Unit 3 (IT023) Data Analytics